JabRef/user-documentation/en/installation.md

 {% endtab %}

 {% tab title="macOS" %}

-### “JabRef Installer.app” can’t be opened because it is from an unidentified developer.
+### “JabRef Installer.app” can’t be opened because it is from an unidentified developer

 Currently, JabRef is not signed with Apple which triggers this warning.
 Nonetheless, JabRef is secure to use and will not install any malware.
 To override the warning, use Ctrl + Click on the JabRef icon instead, then choose "open".
 This gives the same warning but the possibility to override it so that you can install.
 See the [official Apple documentation](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) for more information.